niknak1379/ObsidianNotes/content/05-Project-Docs/Personal Website Docs/V-2.0/Project Kanban.md

 - [ ] manage everything using kubernetes?
 - [ ] also open search is slow af, should def have an actual cache
 - [ ] OpenTelemtry for loggin and traces as a part of kubernetes?

-## Archive

-- [ ] caching backend(redis?)
-- [ ] caching for fetch requests??
-- [ ] convert all s3 images?
-- [ ] take the manual resync out and maybe add it as a dashboard function behind the auth page
-- [ ] at some point make the lambda make 2 images, one for thumbnail and one for fullframe-ish

 ***